Arpann-dev/Arpann-dev/README.md

 ## Hi there 👋
+I'm a B.Tech Computer Science student passionate about using machine learning to solve real-world problems.
+I’m familiar with Python, C, and Java, and I’ve built small ML projects using libraries like Pandas, NumPy, Matplotlib, and Scikit-learn.

+🧠 Currently learning: ML model evaluation, real-world project workflows
+🚀 Working on: A missile interceptor prediction model using Python
+📷 Interests beyond code: Aviation | Military tech | Photography

 <!--
 **Arpann-dev/Arpann-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.